How to reverse a range in Python

 print(reversed_range)--OUTPUT--[4, 3, 2, 1, 0]

-Python’s slice notation offers another way to reverse a sequence.
-The expression [::-1] is a popular idiom that creates a reversed copy of a sequence, such as a list.
+Slice notation offers another way to reverse a sequence.
+The expression [::-1] is a popular Python idiom that creates a reversed copy of a list.
+To use it with a range(), you must first convert the range object into a list.

 Creating a range-like list with list comprehension